FAQ

 Pre-Confirmations: While challenging without a centralized sequencer, Facet aims to provide a decentralized alternative, enhancing user experience with faster transaction confirmations.

-What are the requirements to become a Facet Node operator?
+What are the requirements to become a Facet node operator?

-Anyone can run a Facet Node - the specific hardware requirements will be shared soon when the software becomes available via GitHub.
+Anyone can run a Facet node - the specific hardware requirements will be shared soon when the software becomes available via GitHub.
 This open access encourages independent verification of Facet state and allows developers to directly leverage Facet's capabilities.

 Last updated